puppetlabs/puppet-docs/source/puppet/4.5/reference/ssl_regenerate_certificates.markdown

 ---
 layout: default
-title: "SSL: Regenerating All Certificates in a Puppet Deployment"
+title: "SSL: Regenerating all Certificates in a Puppet deployment"
 canonical: "/puppet/latest/reference/ssl_regenerate.html"
 description: "This page describes the steps for regenerating certs under an open source Puppet deployment."
 ---